VerisimilitudeX/VerisimilitudeX/README.md

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=Verisimilitude11.Verisimilitude11)

 Piyush Acharya is a rising freshman at Interlake High School.
-He is highly passionate about advancing his skills in the branches of science as well as tying it with his passion for computer science.
-You can learn more about him on his <a href="https://www.linkedin.com/in/piyush-acharya/">LinkedIn</a>.
+He is highly passionate about advancing his skills in the branches of science as well as tying it with his passion for computer science..

 In his free time, Piyush enjoys playing tennis competitively, swimming, playing the piano, and exploring the extensive Microsoft trail system near his home with his family through languid bike rides.